 Home

-• Occupation: Independent consultant at TOOD AS (Oslo, Norway)
+- Occupation: Consultant at TOOD AS (Oslo, Norway)

 I’m an applied mathematician working with quantitative modeling and data science.